abhijithgkrishna/Network-lab/s6/cycle 2/TCP/how_tcp_works.md

 The basic idea is to make a server and a client.
 The client can connect to the server to exchange messages

-> !
-Always add the required header files for the methods used
+> Always add the required header files for the methods used

 ## Some basic definitions

-1.  **Socket :** You can think of a socket as something (a structure), maybe a virtual connector which can be used to connect to another socket.<br> Imagine it like a plug that can fit into a matching outlet to establish a connection.
+1.  **Socket :** <a id="socket"></a> You can think of a socket as something (a structure), maybe a virtual connector which can be used to connect to another socket.<br> Imagine it like a plug that can fit into a matching outlet to establish a connection.

     In C, `socket()` can be used to create a socket. <br>